terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 .. admonition:: What are plugins again?

     Plugins are the basic modular building block of ARMI-based apps.
-In some cases, one plugin will be associated with one physics kernel (like MCNP).
+In some cases, one plugin will be associated with one physics kernel (like COBRA or MCNP).
 This is a reasonable practice when you expect to be mixing and matching various combinations of plugins between related teams.
 It is also possible to have a plugin that performs a whole cacophony of analyses using multiple codes, which some smaller research teams may find preferable.
 The flexibility is very broad.

     See :py:mod:`armi.plugins` more for info.

 Plugin code can exist in any directory structure in an app.
-In this app we put it in the :file:`myapp/plugins.py` file.
+In this app we put it in the :file:`myapp/plugin.py` file.

 .. note:: For "serious" plugins, we recommend mirroring the ``armi/physics/[subphysics]``
-    structure of the ARMI framework physics plugin folder.
+    structure of the ARMI framework :py:mod:`physics plugin subpackage <armi.physics>`.

 We will start the plugin by pointing to the two physics kernels we wish to register.
 We hook them in and tell ARMI the ``ORDER`` they should be run in based on the built-in